hinsoned/Active_Recall_Pro/README.md

     - Make button placement on flash messages uniform
     - Change log in flash message to a greeting with the user's name
 24. Add light mode (assuming dark mode is the default)
-    - add dark mode toggle?
+    - [x] add dark mode toggle?
 25. Add heat Map feature
+    - [x] create branch
+    - [x] add heat_map.html
 26. Add Google authentication as an option? (https://www.youtube.com/watch?v=n4e3Cy2Tq3Q)
     - Creating a user account without Google must still be an option
+27. Add social media features
+    - create branch
+    - Creat public user profile
-27. Add collaborative/public decks
+28. Add collaborative/public decks
     - Create branch
     - Add private/public toggle for each deck (default to public)
-28. Add Deck copy feature: Cards will be visible before copy and download.
+29. Add Deck copy feature: Cards will be visible before copy and download.
-29. Add AI/LLM integration
+30. Add AI/LLM integration
     - Create branch
     - Select LLM or ChatGPT API
-30. Host on AWS (or some similar could service)
+31. Host on AWS (or some similar could service)
-31. Add deck branch feature
+32. Add deck branch feature
-32. Add school specific feature.
+33. Add school specific feature.
 Decks can be made for certain classes at specific schools with both topic view and time view for the decks.
-33. Monetize with Google ads (AdSense)?
+34. Monetize with Google ads (AdSense)?
-34. Create desktop app (99designs??)
+35. Create desktop app (99designs??)
-35. Create mobile app (99designs??)
+36. Create mobile app (99designs??)

 ## CONTRIBUTOR INSTRUCTIONS
 ### I like using GitHub deskptop so these instructions reflect that.
 You do not have to.